jonathan-dale/word-press/README.md

 ### Kompose

-Use [kompose](https://github.com/kubernetes/kompose) to convert docker-compose files to kubernetes files Kompose is released via GitHub on a three-week cycle, you can see all current releases on the [GitHub release page](https://github.com/kubernetes/kompose/releases).
+Use [kompose](https://github.com/kubernetes/kompose) to convert docker-compose files to kubernetes files.
+Kompose is released via GitHub on a three-week cycle, you can see all current releases on the [GitHub release page](https://github.com/kubernetes/kompose/releases).

 #### Binary installation Linux and macOS: